How to Add GPS Location to Photos in Apple Photos

 3. Output — EXIF/XMP Export writes GPS coordinates to your files

-For the full step-by-step guide with screenshots, see Geotag Photos Using a GPX Track Log.
+For the complete step-by-step guide, see Geotag Photos Using a GPX Track Log.

 Frequently Asked Questions